 Cable operators also face significant regulation of their channel carriage.
-We can be required to devote substantial capacity to the carriage of programming that we might not carry voluntarily, including certain local broadcast signals, local public, educational and government access programming, and unaffiliated commercial leased access programming.
-This carriage burden could increase in the future, particularly if we are required to carry both an analog and digital versions of local broadcast signals (dual carriage) or to carry multiple program streams included with a single digital broadcast transmission (multicast carriage).
+We can be required to devote substantial capacity to the carriage of programming that we might not carry, absent contractual obligations, including certain local broadcast signals; local PEG programming; and unaffiliated commercial leased access programming (required channel capacity for use by persons unaffiliated with the cable operator who desire to distribute programming over a cable system).
+This carriage burden could increase in the future, particularly if we are required to carry multiple program streams included with a single digital broadcast transmission (multicast carriage).
+The FCC recently adopted a new transition plan addressing the cable industry's carriage obligations once the broadcast industry migration from analog to digital transmission is completed in February 2009.
+Under the FCC's three year transition plan, most cable systems will be required to offer both an analog and digital version of local broadcast signals for three years after the digital transition date.
+The FCC is also considering whether it should adjust its existing rules governing commercial leased access to encourage greater use by interested programmers.
 Additional government-mandated broadcast carriage obligations could disrupt existing programming commitments, interfere with our preferred use of limited channel capacity, and limit our ability to offer services that would maximize our revenue potential.
-The FCC recently initiated a new rulemaking to explore the cable industry's carriage obligations once the broadcast industry transition from analog to digital transmission is completed in February 2009.
-The FCC is considering new carriage obligations in an effort to facilitate that transition that could increase the capacity cable operators must devote to the retransmission of broadcast signals.